MuTsunTsai/clickout-event/README.md

 ### Event propagation

 You can have nested elements using the out-events.
-In that case, unlike regular events, out-events fire in the top-down orderin;
+In that case, unlike regular events, out-events fire in the top-down ordering;
-that is, the parent element will fire first, and then the child elements will fire.
+that is, the parent element will fire the event first, and then will the child elements.
 Similarly, when calling `event.stopPropagation()`
 (or, for example, using `v-on:clickout.stop` in Vue.js), it will be the parent element stopping the child element from firing the event.